 Bonnie Bailey, Director

 Bonnie began working with the Student Support Services Program as a counselor in July 2005.
 Prior to being the director and counselor of the SSS Program, she worked as a residential, outpatient, and school-based therapist.
-Bonnie is a graduate of Marshall receiving her BA in Counseling, MA in Mental Health Counseling, and is currently pursuing an E.d.S. in Counseling Curriculum.
+Bonnie is a graduate of Marshall receiving her BA in Counseling, MA in Mental Health Counseling, and an E.d.S. in Counseling Curriculum.
 Bonnie is a Licensed Professional Counselor (LPC) and Approved Licensed Professional Supervisor (ALPS) for the State of West Virginia.

 “Being a first generation college student and TRiO participant, I feel honored to have the opportunity to help students utilize their potential to reach their goals and succeed in their future endeavors.”